About The National Interest (Published by The Center for the National Interest)

 Email: [email protected]

-For over three decades, The National Interest, founded in 1985 by Irving Kristol and Owen Harries, has displayed a remarkable consistency in its approach to foreign policy.
+For nearly four decades, The National Interest, founded in 1985 by Irving Kristol and Owen Harries, has displayed a remarkable consistency in its approach to foreign policy.

 It is not, as the inaugural statement declared, about world affairs.
 It is about American interests.
 It is guided by the belief that nothing will enhance those interests as effectively as the approach to foreign affairs commonly known as realism—a school of thought traditionally associated with such thinkers and statesmen as Disraeli, Bismarck, and Henry Kissinger.
 Though the shape of international politics has changed considerably in the past few decades, the magazine’s fundamental tenets have not.
 Instead, they have proven enduring and, indeed, appear to be enjoying something of a popular renaissance.